mail-ecnu/VMAgent/docs/source/index.rst

 VMAgent is a platform for exploiting Reinforcement Learning (RL) on Virtual Machine (VM) scheduling tasks.
 It is developed by the Multi-Aegnt Artificial Intelligence Lab (MAIL) in East China Normal University and Algorithm Innovation Lab in Huawei Cloud.
-VMAgent is constructed based on one month real VM scheduling dataset called Huawei-East-1 <https://github.com/mail-ecnu/VMAgent/blob/master/vmagent/data/dataset.csv> from HUAWEI Cloud and it contains multiple practicle VM scheduling scenarios (such as Fading, Rcovering, etc).
+VMAgent is constructed based on one month real VM scheduling dataset called `Huawei-East-1 <https://github.com/mail-ecnu/VMAgent/blob/master/vmagent/data/dataset.csv>`_ from HUAWEI Cloud and it contains multiple practicle VM scheduling scenarios (such as Fading, Rcovering, etc).
 These scenarios also correspond to the challanges in the RL.
 Exploiting the design of RL methods in these secenarios help both the RL and VM scheduling communities.
-It collects one month real `scheduling data <https://github.com/mail-ecnu/VMAgent/blob/master/vmagent/data/dataset.csv>`_ from **huawei cloud** and contains multiple practicle VM scheduling scenarios (such as Fading, Rcovering, etc).
-These scenarios also correspond to the challanges in the RL.
-Exploiting the design of RL methods in these secenarios help both the RL and VM scheduling community.

 Key Components of VMAgent: